gugan-v/data-lake-project/README.md

 # 🚀 Real-Time Data Lakehouse Pipeline with Streaming & Streamlit
 > ⚡ Built a production-style real-time data pipeline handling streaming data end-to-end with Kafka, Spark, and AWS.
+> Designed with production-level concepts such as streaming ingestion, batch processing, and layered data lake architecture.

 ## 📌 Overview
 This project implements a real-time data pipeline that ingests streaming data, processes it using Apache Spark, and stores it in a data lake.
 The processed data is visualized using an interactive Streamlit dashboard.

+## 🏭 Real-World Scenario
+This pipeline simulates an e-commerce platform where thousands of orders are generated in real-time.
+The system processes this data to provide instant business insights such as revenue trends and transaction success rates.
 ---

 ## 🚀 Live Project Highlights